 And there are more to come.
-Earlier in 2021, the Flemish government announced several initiatives in the context of the recovery plan with an essential role for Digital Flanders.
+In 2021, the Flemish government announced several initiatives in the context of the recovery plan with an essential role for Digital Flanders.
 The agency was also heavily involved in several projects in the context of the pandemic.

 As mentioned, the interview’s main topic is data sharing and business growth – and more precisely, what the government and its digital agency plan intend to do to drive growth and accelerate digitalization through their data sharing initiative.

-This interview is part of a series on digital and business growth in the context of an event in Belgium, “Wired for Growth” where Barbara Van Den Haute has a keynote entitled “Digital government 4.0 means company growth“.
+This interview is part of a series on digital and business growth in the context of an event in Belgium, “Wired for Growth” where Barbara Van Den Haute delivered a keynote entitled “Digital government 4.0 means company growth”.

 Data sharing and APIs as drivers of growth and transformation

 Data sharing, the possibilities of data-driven collaboration, and the API economy are anything but new for Barbara Van Den Haute.
 On top of being Administrator General of Digital Flanders (update: in July 2022, Barbara started working at Microsoft), she is also president of NxtPort, a successful data company that acts as an innovation hub for major seaports.